-The following summarizes certain provisions of the Reimbursement Agreement, dated as of January 10, 2022 and the First Amendment to the Reimbursement Agreement, dated as of December 6, 2022 (together, the "Reimbursement Agreement"), by and between the County and Sumitomo Mitsui Banking Corporation, acting through its New York Branch (the "Bank") and the direct pay letter of credit (the "Letter of Credit") relating to the Notes.
-The following summary does not purport to be a full and complete statement of the provisions of the Reimbursement Agreement or Letter of Credit, which should be read in full for a complete understanding of all the terms and provisions thereof.
-Capitalized terms not defined under this caption shall have the meanings ascribed to such terms in the Reimbursement Agreement and Letter of Credit.
+The following summarizes certain provisions of the Credit Agreement, dated as of November 13, 2018, as amended by the First Amendment to Credit Agreement dated as of August 3, 2021 and effective as of November 13, 2021 and by the Second Amendment to Credit Agreement, dated as of December 6, 2022 (together with any other amendments or supplements thereto, the "Credit Agreement"), by and between the County and State Street Bank and Trust Company (the

+"Bank").
+The following summary does not purport to be a full and complete statement of the provisions of the Credit Agreement, which should be read in full for a complete understanding of all the terms and provisions thereof.
+Capitalized terms not defined under this caption shall have the meanings ascribed to such terms in the Credit Agreement.